 For European residents, the most economical alternative is usually an InterRail ticket.
-On an InterRail Global Pass (€264, or €192 for people under 26 travelling second class), you can travel on trains unlimited for 5 days within a 10-day period.
-For more information on InterRail see www.InterRailnet.com.
+On an InterRail Global Pass (prices start at €206), you can travel on trains unlimited for 5 days within a 15-day period.
+For more information on InterRail see www.interrail.eu.